Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-As manager, reserve more resources for the cluster from the free capacity of nodes.
+As manager, reserve more resources for the Cluster from the free capacity of nodes.

 The amount of resources is given per vnode (total resources will be `resource` times the number of vnodes).